State and Local Policy Database

 EV-charging readiness and infrastructure policies

-North Carolina prohibits the city from passing an ordinance mandating new construction be EV-ready or include charging infrastructure.
+North Carolina prohibits the city from passing an ordinance mandating new construction be EV-ready.

 Low-energy use requirements